OptimalBI/magnumbi-dispatch-client-nodejs/README.md

 let statusResult = await mmmClient.StatusCheck();
 ```

-For more example see the the file DispatchUsageTypescript.ts ot DispatchUsageJavascript.js.
+For more example see the the file dispatch-usage-typescript.ts ot dispatch-client-usage-javascript.js.